Cifram/shadowcon-node/README.md

 node server/setupdb.js
 ```

-You can also use the `Setup DB` task inside VS Code.
+You can also use the `setup db` task inside VS Code.

 ## Running the Server